Keep in Touch

 February 2023

 Chiefs of all three islands involved in this project signed a conservation agreement with Seacology.
-Our partners have developed and distributed 1,000 flyers and 40 posters, explaining the project, throughout the communities, and plan to put up billboards.
-They have identified sites for the fish smokers and cold storage units, but prices have risen steeply, so they are working to negotiate better prices.
+Our partners have distributed 1,000 flyers and 40 posters, explaining the project, in the communities.
+They also plan to put up billboards.
+Prices for the fish smokers and cold storage units have risen steeply, so they are working to negotiate better prices.

 Read more